lbl-srg/funnel/README.md

 ## How to Run

+### System Requirements

+The software has been tested on the following platforms for which a library is provided in `./lib`:

+  * Linux x64
+  * Windows x64
+  * Mac OS X

+The Python binding has been tested with Python `2.7.*`: see `./requirements.txt` for required Python packages.

 ### Python Binding

 The software is primarily intended to be used by means of a Python binding.